open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 **NOTE**: Do Not expect `Updates` or `Publications` to be made visible always, will only display if necessary.

-**NOTE**:Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.
+**NOTE**: Remember, by using `vagrant destroy`, you destroy the machine and will need to rebuild a community BeLL if you wish to use it at a later time.

 In case you accidentally used `vagrant destroy`:
 - Rebuild the community BeLL following step 4